Horses near the Park

 Notice the tracks embedded in 4 inch wide Belgian blocks (solid granite blocks).
 Just four years prior to this photo, this street was paved with cobblestones.

-Pickering Springs on the left would become part of the Baldwin Locomotive Works, then a roller rink, then an empty lot, and then the southeast quadrant of Baldwin Park.
+Pickering Springs on the left would become part of the Baldwin Locomotive Works, then a roller-skating rink, then an empty lot, and then the southeast quadrant of Baldwin Park.

 Baldwin built many of the steam dummies used throughout the world, starting in 1875.
 These "inclosed (sic) noiseless locomotives," as Baldwin Locomotive Works advertised them, were commonly called "dummies" because they were really steam locomotives concealed in a box to look like a streetcar.
 The moving parts were concealed; anthracite coal or coke was burned to lessen the soot; the steam exhaust was condensed to prevent hissing.
 They still, however, scared the horses with whom they shared the streets and therefore only had a brief trial in 1877 in Philadelphia.